 Synergy Grant can be up to a maximum of EUR 10 000 000 for a period of 6 years.
-For projects of shorter duration the maximum amount of the grant is reduced pro rata10.
+For projects of shorter duration the maximum amount of the grant is reduced pro rata11.

-However, up to an additional EUR 4 000 000 can be requested to cover11:
+However, additional funding up to EUR 4 000 000 can be requested to cover12:

-- (a) 'start-up' costs for PIs moving to EU or an Associated Country from elsewhere as a consequence of receiving the ERC grant and/or - (b) the purchase of major equipment and/or - (c) access to large facilities and/or - (d) other major experimental and field work costs, excluding personnel costs.
+(a) 'start-up' costs for PIs moving to EU or an Associated Country from elsewhere as a consequence of receiving the ERC grant and/or